DKingAlpha/ControllerGamer/README.md

 ### C# 'Script'
-A full template to help you understand how it works.
+A full example to help you understand how it works.

 ```
 using System;